James11222/sarabande/README.md

 We note that the `calc_zeta` method has an optional boolean argument `verbose_flag` which can be toggled on and off depending on if the user wants to see the steps of the code printed.

+For an example, please visit the demo notebook in the analysis notebooks folder: `notebooks/Application_Example.ipynb`

  ## Workflow:
 The map of SARABANDE is as follows: